 The bus schedule from El Calafate to El Chalten is at 8:00, 13:30, 14:00, 17:30, and 18:30 pm; in the opposite direction, the bus schedule is at 8:00, 12:30, 13:00, 18:00.
 More information about these buses here.

 Note: If you pay with an international credit card, you will be charged a higher price due to the difference in “official” and “blue” exchange rates.
 You can book your flight online and pay in cash through Rapipago (only available for FlyBondi airline).
-When buying bus tickets, it’s best to purchase them with cash from the ticket office (there is a risk that this bus will be fully booked during high season).
+When buying bus tickets, it’s best to purchase them with cash from the ticket office.
+Though, there is a risk that this bus will be fully booked during high season).

-- There is also the option to fly from Bariloche to El Calafate with Aerolineas Argentinas, but prices are typically higher (around 180$) and it is not possible to pay with cash.
+- There is also the option to fly from Bariloche to El Calafate with Aerolineas Argentinas.
+Prices are typically higher (around 180$) and it is not possible to pay with cash.
 It may be cheaper to fly with a layover in Buenos Aires.

 Best time to hike in Fitz Roy